randall-coding/cs2_server/tutorial.md

 ## What is Acorn?

 Acorn is a new cloud platform that allows you to easily deploy, develop and manage web services with containerization.
 A single acorn image can deploy all that you need: from a single container webserver, to a multi service Kubernetes cluster with high availability.
-Don't worry if you don't understand what all those terms mean; we don't have to know that in order to deploy our CS2 server.
+Don't worry if you don't understand what all those terms mean; we won't have to know any of that in order to deploy our server.
 The acorn image is already made and we just have to deploy it.

 ## Install acorn cli
 First we need to install acorn-cli locally.
 Choose an install method from the list below: